saucelabs/sauce-docs/docs/visual-testing/sauce-visual.md

 <img src={useBaseUrl('/img/sauce-visual/DiffReviewPage.png')} alt="Diff Review Page"/>

 By default, you will see diffs in a side-by-side view, which lets you easily compare the Current diff against the Baseline.
-On the right hand side, you will see a toolbar which enables you to review the diffs.
+On the right side, you will see a toolbar enabling you to review the diffs.
 You can:

-- Switch from side-by side-to focused view, for easier comparison between Baseline and Current snapshot
+- Switch from side-by side-to focused view for easier comparison between the Baseline and Current snapshot.
-- Zoom in or out of the snapshots
+- Zoom in or out of the snapshots.
-- Zoom to 100% or fit snapshot to screen
+- Zoom to 100% or fit snapshot to the screen.
-- Highlight or hide diffs for easier discovery of the changes
+- Highlight or hide diffs for easier discovery of the changes.

 There are conditional actions you can use, depending on the type of view you have activated:

-- If in side-by-side view, you have the option to mirror the zoom and pan actions from Current snapshot to the Baseline
+- If in side-by-side view, you can mirror the zoom and pan actions from the Current snapshot to the Baseline.
-- If in focused view, you can toggle between Baseline and Current diff
+- If in focused view, you can toggle between Baseline and Current diff.

 The list below shows the available actions and their keyboard shortcuts.